betterFORM/betterFORM/fore/doc/isomer.md

     </form>

-The above input form will create the following implicit model at runtime:
+In XML mode the above input form will create the following implicit model at runtime:

     <form>
         <xf-model>